-Do you want to get started in the hospitality services?
+Do you want to get started in the hospitality services or cafeteria food services?
 Whether you’re operating out of a catering van or you’re running a restaurant, it’s a dream a lot of people can afford to do nowadays; years of family recipes being passed down through the generations and you’ve got yourself a time honored tradition that people love to indulge in.
 If you think it’s time to make money off Grandma’s mashed potatoes, here’s a couple of tips on getting started in the food business.

 Make Sure You Love to Cook